yuy-m/CCGrep/README.md

 Note: No spaces are allowed between `$` and identifier.
 Note: assume that the languages uses no `$` in their grammar.

+You can also use `--fix` option to fix identifiers.

 #### AnyTokenSequence `$$`
 Special token `$$` in a query matches any token sequences (0 or more length) with balanced parentheses/braces/brackets